sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 ### Nano Mesh
->[!example] Nano Mesh Examples
+>[!example] Examples
 >
 >- Patterns
 >- Fishnet Stockings
 >- Nets
 >- Clothing Spikes

->[!Info] Creating Custom Nano Meshes
+>[!Info] Creation process
 >
 >- [Nano Meshes short](https://www.youtube.com/watch?v=HPmlMD3f4xs) (Michael Pavlovich) 3 min
 >- [Nano Meshes](https://www.youtube.com/watch?v=wv3uNqr1Rf4) (Michael Pavlovich) 10 min
 >- [All Michael Pavlovich videos to Nano Meshes](https://www.youtube.com/@MichaelPavlovich/search?query=Nano+Mesh)

-## 💾Saving/ Backups/ ZPR vs ZTL
+## Saving & Backups & ZPR vs ZTL 💾
 >[!tip] Saving strategy
 >
->- Save as ZTL every once in a while during the day as well as clicking the QuickSave button before doing risky actions
+>- Save as ZTL every once in a while during the day, as well as clicking the QuickSave button before doing risky actions
 >- At the end of the day save as ZPR and ZTL
 >- If during the day ZBrush crashes use auto saves to get back undo history
 >
 >If you don't care about history, then only use ZTL and auto saves.
-And if you do care about history then still occasionally save as ZTL because it's not too uncommon for ZPR files to get corrupted, not work on other systems/ OS's or newer ZBrush versions.
+And if you do care about history, then still occasionally save as ZTL because it's not too uncommon for ZPR files to get corrupted or not work on other systems or newer ZBrush versions.

 >[!info] ZPR vs ZTL
 >